Chinese Car Brands

 Shanghai Maple Guorun Logo

-Shanghai Maple Guorun is the old name of Maple Automobile Co, Ltd. The company was founded in 2000 and was partially taken over by Zhejiang Geely Holding Group two years later.
+Shanghai Maple Guorun is the old name of Maple Automobile Co, Ltd. The company was founded in 2000 and partially overtaken by Zhejiang Geely Holding Group two years later.
 In 2008, Geely fully bought out Maple, after which the brand was temporarily forgotten and replaced by the low-cost brand Englon.
-In 2020, the owners of the company decided to bring it back to the market by expanding the model range with various electric cars.
+In 2020, the company’s owners decided to bring it back to the market by expanding the model range with various electric cars.

 Baolong